HungaryOfficial Name: Republic of Hungary

 - Seat belt use is mandatory.

 - You can drive in Hungary with a valid U.S. driver’s license for one year as long as you have a certified Hungarian translation of the license attached.
 After one year of residence you must obtain a Hungarian driver’s license.
-More information is on the U.S. Embassy’s website.

 Hungarian police issue traffic violations in the form of a postal check that reflects the amount of the fine.
 You may pay the fines at any Hungarian post office.
 Police will confiscate the passport of a person who chooses to contest the fine and issue the person an “invitation letter” to appear at the police station to resolve the dispute.
 Police will return the passport after resolution and/or payment of the fine.

-Public transportation in Budapest is excellent.
+Public Transportation: Public transportation in Budapest is excellent.
 Budapest’s tram, subway, and bus service is reliable and – for the most part – clean.
 You may find more information online at Budapest Transport page.
 Public transportation outside of Budapest is not as dependable.

 Taxis in Budapest are plentiful and generally inexpensive.
 All taxis are yellow, marked accordingly, and should have meters.
-The Embassy urges all travelers to insist on using a metered taxi, and to avoid entering into agreements with taxi drivers to an unmetered fare.
+The Embassy urges all travelers to insist on using a metered taxi, and to avoid entering into agreements with taxi drivers on an unmetered fare.

 Hungary’s train service is generally reliable.
 See more information about Hungary’s train system.
 The Embassy regularly receives reports of pick-pocketing on the trains between Budapest and Vienna.
 Be especially mindful of your belongings when traveling this route.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Hungary’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hungary’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Hungary’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Hungary’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.